Think globally, act locally: Origin in town planning

-The first use of the phrase in an environmental context is disputed.
-Some say it was coined by David Brower as a slogan for Friends of the Earth when he founded it in 1971, although others attribute it to René Dubos in 1977.
-Canadian "futurist" Frank Feather also chaired a conference called "Thinking Globally, Acting Locally" in 1979 and has claimed the paternity of the expression.
-Other possible originators include French theologian Jacques Ellul.

 Education

 The term was increasingly applied to initiatives in international education and was advanced by Stuart Grauer in his 1989 University of San Diego publication, "Think Globally, Act Locally: A Delphi Study of Educational Leadership Through the Development of International Resources in the Local Community".
 In this publication it was attributed to Harlan Cleveland.

-It is said that this term was used by German-American sociologist Eugen Rosenstock-Huessy in the 1950s or earlier, prior to the formation of the United Nations Organization.

 It is not only corporations that are acknowledging the importance of environmental issues, but also the education system.
 Government officials and school boards across the world are beginning to develop a new way of teaching.
 Globalization is now thought of as an important concept to understanding the world.
 Certain schools believe it is important to discuss global issues as young as 5 years old.
-It is students who are our future, therefore understanding the concept of "think globally, act locally" is fundamental to our future.
+It is students who are our future; therefore understanding the concept of "think globally, act locally" is fundamental to our future.

 Business

 The term is also used in business strategy, where multinational corporations are encouraged to build local roots.

 This is sometimes expressed by converging the words "global" and "local" into the single word "glocal", a term used by several companies (coined by Akio Morita, founder of Sony Corporation) in their advertising and branding strategies in the 1980s and 1990s.

 Currently more and more corporations are finding it extremely important to analyze the environmental damage of their company.
 The pressure they receive from government officials and local communities regarding environmental issues is vital to their company's image.
 Globalization is an emerging concept throughout the business world.
 It was first developed by the Japanese; however, it has now emerged throughout Western society.
 Globalization refers to the practice of conducting business according to both local and global considerations.